elementary/terminal/README.md

 ## Building, Testing, and Installation

 You'll need the following dependencies:
-* cmake
-* intltool
 * libgranite-dev
 * libvte-2.91-dev
+* meson
 * valac

-It's recommended to create a clean build environment

-    mkdir build
-    cd build/

-Run `cmake` to configure the build environment and then `make` to build
+Run `meson` to configure the build environment and then `ninja test` to build and run tests

-    cmake -DCMAKE_INSTALL_PREFIX=/usr ..
-    make
+    meson build --prefix=/usr
+    ninja test

-To install, use `make install`, then execute with `io.elementary.terminal`
+To install, use `ninja install`, then execute with `io.elementary.terminal`

-    sudo make install
+    sudo ninja install
     io.elementary.terminal

 ## Notifications